autonomous-robot-competition2019/Team-Blue/notebook/ournotes.md

 Acknowledgements:

-Ryan & Kiara = worked on figuring out issues and code for goal detection and keeper role Nadim = worked on modifying structure of robot to block quaffles
+Ryan & Kiara: worked on figuring out issues and code for goal detection and keeper role

+Nadim: worked on modifying structure of robot to block quaffles